 - Eggplant - cut similar to potato wedges

-See recipe details here for the full recipe for this eggplant and zucchini sauté.
+See full recipe details for a quick and easy eggplant and zucchini sauté.

 Equipment

-Use a large non stick skillet for this recipe so that your food doesn't tick to the bottom of the pan.
+Use a large non stick skillet for this recipe so that your food doesn't stick to the bottom of the pan.

 A mandolin comes in handy to cut the potatoes in slices.
 Vegetable slicers come with a variety of blades. a Mandolin will come handy in your kitchen not only to slice potatoes but to slice and shred other vegetables.